Payment Options for Small Business: 5 Tips to Improve Security

 With Paynote, you can send and request verified digital checks to anyone with an email.
 Send or receive checks by simply entering your recipient’s name, email, amount, and description.
-Your recipient will verify their bank account and Paynote will transfer the funds.
-No apps to download or account required.
-You don’t need to know your recipient’s bank info and they don’t need to know yours.
+Your recipient will verify their bank account, and Paynote will transfer the funds.
+No apps to download or account is required.
+You don’t need to know your recipient’s bank info, and they don’t need to know yours.
 This means more secure payment solutions for your small business and customers.
 A simple, quick, and secure bank-to-bank transfer.

 Partner With Seamless Chex to Secure Your Payments

 While financial fraud leaves damaging effects on all companies, it can inflict a more severe blow on small businesses.
 Therefore, it is critical to secure payment options for small businesses to protect your company and customers from financial fraud.
 Using secure payment solutions for small businesses can improve profitability and increase consumer trust in your brand.

 Seamless Chex offers secure credit card and digital check processing services to help companies minimize their exposure to financial fraud.
 If you’re looking for secure online payment options for small businesses, we can help.
 Contact us now to inquire about our Seamless Merchant and Paynote products for processing secure credit card, ACH, and digital check payments.